What you should know about carbs

 General Carb Guidelines

-Where can I find carbs?
+Where can I find healthy carbs?

+Healthy carbs are rich in fiber, keeping you full and your stomach happy.
 Here's a short list of healthy sources of carbs to choose from:

-- Whole grain pasta etc.
+- Whole grain bread, pasta etc.